-Counsel shall confer with one another concerning a discovery dispute and make sincere attempts to resolve the differences between them.
+Counsel shall confer with one another concerning a discovery dispute and make a reasonable effort to resolve the differences between them.
 The Court will not consider any discovery motion unless the moving party has filed a certificate reciting (a) the date, time, and place of the discovery conference, and the names of all persons participating therein, or (b) counsel's attempts to hold such a conference without success; and (c) an itemization of the issues requiring resolution by the Court.
+A "reasonable effort" means more than sending an email or letter to the opposing party.
+It requires that the parties meet in person or by video or telephonic means for a reasonable period of time in a good faith effort to resolve the disputed matter.